Charles-Roro/Honeyapp/README.md

 # Honeyapp
 Using AWS and GCP to create and monitor a Fake app.
+Tools we will use: Bash, Cloud Shell, Snyk, Terraform, Ansible, Ubuntu/Debian Linux, NMap, and Wazuh

 First step is to create all the folders and files we will need for the project via the command line.